alanochoacs/alanochoacs/README.md

-### Hello!
-I'm Alan Ochoa
+## Alan Ochoa

-- 🏙️ From the Chicagoland area
-- 🌱 I’m currently a CS major @ UIC
-- 🔮 Future software developer
-- 💬 Ask me about anything C++ and gaming
-- 📫 How to reach me: alan.ochoa.cs@gmail.com
+B.S.
+Computer Science @ UIC
+Software Engineer | Chicagoland
+alan.ochoa.cs@gmail.com

-Hi!
-My name is Alan Ochoa, and I'm currently studying computer science at UIC as a fifth-year undergraduate student.
-I work on many personal projects that involve creating useful programs that help me with day-to-day tasks.
-I also love to code fun games.
-Coding, for me, is fun when I can challenge myself and think up new ways to solve a problem.
-Solving those problems is such a great feeling.
-I've been coding for years, since my first year of high school, where I took many coding classes.
+Hello, I am a graduate of UIC with a B.S. in Computer Science.
+I work on many personal projects that involve creating a variety of programs and exploring different programming languages.
+I enjoy coding games the most.
+Coding is the most fun for me when I can finally see the vision I had come to life.
+I've been coding since my first year of high school, where I took many coding classes.
 In my free time, I find myself gaming and reading.
-So reach out if you're also interested in video games.
-I am seeking to learn more efficient coding techniques, so also reach out if you find new ways to improve my projects!
+I am always looking to learn more efficient coding techniques and improve my projects, so please feel free to reach out if you have any suggestions.

-Languages I can code in:
+### Languages
-- C/C++
+- C / C++
-- Java
+- Java / Kotlin
+- Python
-- Kotlin
+- JavaScript

+### Web
-- HTML / CSS / Javascript
+- HTML / CSS

+### Databases
+- SQL